mw-experts/rsql/README.md

 # RSQL / FIQL tools

 Complete and thoroughly tested parser for RSQL/FIQL written in Typescript(Javascript).
-Tool for converting RSQL/FIQL to SQL.
-Tool for filtering array of objects using RSQL/FIQL.
+Tools to work with RSQL: matcher, filter, converter to SQL.
 Built with zero dependencies.

 ## Installing